 The following section summarizes leaves of absence for which faculty members may qualify.
-Detailed policies are available on the University Policies website, http://www.usc.edu/policieshttp://policy.usc.edu.
-Failure to return to work after one year on leave or absent from duty may be a basis for termination of employment by the President or Provost without formal proceedings, unless the
+Detailed policies are available on the University Policies website, (http://policy.usc.edu).
+Failure to return to work after one year on leave or absent from duty may be a basis for termination of employment by the President or Provost without formal proceedings, unless the Provost approves an extension.
+Most types of leave are granted for one semester, or one year as a maximum.